spestana/how-to-graduate/README.md

 So as I'm working through grad school, I'm trying to keep track of all these steps to shed light on the confusing processes.

 Shout out to my fellow grad students who shared info with me or helped me with this.
-Please fork this repo or [contact me](mailto:spestana@uw.edu) to add/edit more information.
+Please [fork this repo](https://github.com/spestana/how-to-graduate/) or [contact me](mailto:spestana@uw.edu) to add/edit more information or to help correct typos.

 ---